adrianblakey/adrianblakey/README.md

 ## The 22,500K<sub>v</sub> "AART" Motor

 We have a limited supply of very competetive motors for sale.
 A couple of well-known racers have used them and been quite successful in eurosport and unlimited club racing events.
 They run and brake well with a Remora1.
-We owe a lot of thanks to Martin Ellis for help in the design.
+We owe a lot of thanks to Martin Ellis for help with the design.

 <img src="/assets/images/aart-motor-sideon.jpeg" style="width: 35vw; min-width: 200px;">